matplotlib/matplotlib/doc/api/image_api.rst

 For "most" user data is OK, but can fail in interesting ways.
 First, if range of the input data is large, but the range the user actually cares about is small this will effectively map all of the interesting data to the same value!
-To counter act this, we have a check min / max of the data are drastically different than the vmin / vmax of the norm we use a data range expanded from vmin/vmax in the rescaling.
+To counteract this, we have a check if min / max of the data are drastically different than the vmin / vmax of the norm we use a data range expanded from vmin/vmax in the rescaling.
-This was addressed in and :ghissue:`10072`, :ghpull:`10133`, and :ghpull:`11047`.
+This was addressed in :ghissue:`10072`, :ghpull:`10133`, and :ghpull:`11047`.

-The second is that due floating point math being an approximation of the exact infinite precision computation not all values "round trip" identically.
+The second is that due to floating point math being an approximation of the exact infinite precision computation not all values "round trip" identically.
 This cause the rescaling to move values in the input data that are very close to the values of vmin or vmax to the other